 - Once you’re happy with your selection, click “Import”.

 - Configure an auto-refresh schedule to keep your Gong data up-to-date automatically.
+Set up notifications to alert you when new data syncs, ensuring your Microsoft Excel dashboards always reflect the latest information.

 Use Cases for Managing Gong Data in Excel

 - Workspace Auditing: Retrieve workspace details to manage and organize your Gong environment effectively.
-Use Excel’s filtering and sorting capabilities to quickly find relevant information.
+Use Microsoft Excel‘s filtering and sorting capabilities to quickly find relevant information.

 - Competitor Mention Tracking: Import tracker details to monitor when competitors are mentioned during calls.
-Create conditional formatting rules in Excel to highlight these instances for easy review.
+Create conditional formatting rules in Microsoft Excel to highlight these instances for easy review.

 Connect Gong to Excel in Seconds with Coefficient

-Connecting Gong to Excel through Coefficient opens up a world of possibilities for analyzing and reporting on your sales call data.
-By following this guide, you’ve learned how to import Gong data into Excel, keeping it fresh with auto-refreshes.
-Now you can combine Gong’s powerful call insights with Excel’s analytical capabilities to drive your sales performance to new heights.
+Connecting Gong to Microsoft Excel through Coefficient opens up a world of possibilities for analyzing and reporting on your sales call data.
+Unlike Zapier workflows that require multiple steps and connectors, this Gong integration provides a direct, no-code path to automate your data analysis.
+By following this guide, you’ve learned how to import Gong data into Microsoft Excel, keeping it fresh with auto-refreshes.

+Now you can combine Gong’s powerful call insights with Microsoft Excel‘s analytical capabilities to drive your sales performance to new heights.
+Whether you’re building dashboards, syncing to a data warehouse, or creating custom workflows, Coefficient gives you the tools to work smarter.
 Ready to supercharge your Gong data analysis?
-Get started with Coefficient today and transform how you work with your sales call data in Excel.
+Get started with Coefficient today and transform how you work with your sales call data in Microsoft Excel.